 Well, yes.
 But it’s how we’re all built.

-Our midbrain isn’t much better at helping us get over the fear of public speaking.
+Our midbrain isn’t much better at helping us get over the fear of what happens to our brain when we present either.

 This is the part of our brain which regulates our emotions, and all too well remembers negative past experiences.
 Anything which you may remember as a bad public speaking experience, no matter how long ago will be remembered here as if it were yesterday, with our emotional reactions.
 Find breathing difficult when you’re presenting?
 This could go back to a story as long ago as a high school poetry reading, and a surprise attack of the hiccups.